survivejs/webpack-book/manuscript/loading/02_images.md

 # Loading Images

 HTTP/1 application can be made slow by loading a lot of small assets.
 Each request comes with an overhead.
 HTTP/2 will help in this regard and change the situation somewhat drastically.
-Till then we are stuck with different approaches.
+Till then you are stuck with different approaches.
 Webpack allows a couple of these.
 They are particularly relevant for loading images.

 Webpack allows you to inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
 It will output your images as base64 strings within your JavaScript bundles.
 The process will decrease the number of requests needed while growing the bundle size.
 It is enough to use *url-loader* during development.
 You may want to consider other alternatives for the production build, though.

 Webpack gives control over the inlining process and can defer loading to [file-loader](https://www.npmjs.com/package/file-loader). *file-loader* outputs image files and returns paths to them instead of inlining.
-This technique works with other assets types, such as fonts, as we will see in the later chapters.
+This technique works with other assets types, such as fonts, as you will see in the later chapters.

 ## Setting Up *url-loader*